Zonefile exampleο

 )

-; The nameserver that are authoritative for this zone.
+; The nameservers that are authoritative for this zone.

 NS example.com.